-The student will complete four Discussions.
-Each discussion will consist of a thread and at least two replies.
+Discussions are collaborative learning experiences.
+Therefore, the student will complete four Discussions.
+Each discussion will consist of a thread of 400-500 words and at least two replies of 200-250 words each reply.
 The instructor is looking for substantial, thoughtful, and critical discussions.

 Short Paper Assignments (2)

-The student will complete two 1-2 page Short Paper Assignments.
+The student will complete two Short Paper Assignments, each at least 600 words.
 The instructor is looking for substantial, thoughtful, and critical analysis of an assigned topic.
-The student will have the option to complete an alternative assignment, Servsafe Food Handler's Certification, instead of completing Short Paper: Sanitation Safety & Training Program in Module 8: Week 8.
-Students will be responsible for purchasing the Online Course and Assessment.
+The student will have the option to complete an alternative assignment, Servsafe Food Handler's Certification, instead of completing Short Paper: Sanitation Safety & Training Program.
+The student will be responsible for purchasing the Online Course and Assessment.

 Case Study Assignments (2)

 The student will assume the role of a sanitation inspector to investigate and evaluate two case studies related to foodborne illness and/or its prevention from a list of cases provided.
-The student will write a minimum of eight pages discussing each case.
+The student will write a minimum of eight pages, not including a title page and reference page, discussing each case.
 The papers should analyze and explain the scientific aspects of each case and the public health policies and regulations regarding management of the situation created by the case.